dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 There are a four approaches that you can take to address this scenario.
 The following are listed from most recommended to least recommended:

+* *Recommended*: Create a custom service implementation for the service on the server.
+Use the service normally in interactive components of the `.Client` project.
+For a demonstration of this approach, see <xref:blazor/fundamentals/environments#read-the-environment-client-side-in-a-blazor-web-app>.

-* *Recommended*: Create a service abstraction and create implementations for the service in the `.Client` and server projects.
+* Create a service abstraction and create implementations for the service in the `.Client` and server projects.
 Register the services in each project.
-Inject the service in the component.
-For a demonstration of this approach, see <xref:blazor/fundamentals/environments#read-the-environment-in-a-blazor-web-app>.
+Inject the custom service in the component.

 * Add a check for <xref:System.OperatingSystem.IsBrowser%2A?displayProperty=nameWithType> in the [`OnInitialized{Async}` lifecycle method](xref:blazor/components/lifecycle#component-initialization-oninitializedasync) and use the check to determine whether to obtain a service instance from an injected <xref:System.IServiceProvider>.